Manage project and solution properties

 C#, Visual Basic, and F# projects

-In C#, Visual Basic, and F# projects, properties are exposed in the Project Designer.
+In C#, Visual Basic, and F# projects, properties are exposed in the .NET Project Designer.

-For more information about each of the property pages in Project Designer, see What is the Project Designer.
+For more information about each of the Project Designer properties, see What is the .NET Project Designer.

-To access properties on the solution, right click the solution node in Solution Explorer and choose Properties.
+To access properties on the solution, right-click the solution node in Solution Explorer and select Properties.
 In the dialog, you can set project configurations for Debug or Release builds, choose which projects should be the startup project when F5 is pressed, and set code analysis options.